redhat-appstudio/segment-bridge/CONTRIBUTING.md

 #### Running the Unit Tests Locally
 1. Clone your fork of the project.
+2. Initialise [git-submodules](#Running-a-test-environment) before running the unit tests.
-2. Navigate to the project's root directory
+3. Navigate to the project's root directory
-3. To run all the Go unit tests in the repository, execute the following command `go clean -testcache && go test ./...` a similar output is expected:
+4. To run all the Go unit tests in the repository, execute the following command `go clean -testcache && go test ./...` a similar output is expected: